ColinJhEdwards/algo-data-notes/README.md

 ### Stacks and Queues

-- Stacks an Queues are often taught together
+- Stacks and Queues are often taught together due to their similarity
 - What is a stack?
   - A abstract data structure that needs to follow the principle of LIFO, Last In Last Out.
 Think of a STACK of plates.
 As you pile them up when you want to remove a plate you'll start from the top or the last one you added.
 - Stacks are used for managing function invocations, undo / redo, routing, and can also be used in other algorithms/data structures